For The Families

 Meet Courtney H.

-Courtney was diagnosed with stage 5 Retinoblastoma in her right eye in February of 2013.
-After three rounds of chemotherapy treatments, her doctors decided it would be safest to remove her eye to make sure the cancer did not spread.
-She is now a healthy 8 year old who loves to dance and play soccer!
+In February 2013, Courtney Holcomb was diagnosed with stage 5 retinoblastoma in her right eye.
+She was 5 years old.
+After three rounds of chemotherapy treatments directly to her eye, her doctors decided it would be safest to remove her eye to make sure the cancer did not spread.
+A prosthetic eye was made for her and the cancer was safely removed!
+Every year, she has a new eye made for her to fit her socket.
+She has had a bunch of eyes ranging from the world, to a teal sunflower.
+She is now a healthy 15 year old who loves to dance, hangout with her friends, and play soccer!
 Courtney continues to receive the best follow-up care and treatments at UF Health Shands Children’s Hospital to keep her healthy.

 Meet Dani-Lynn E.